netenglabs/suzieq/docs/2020-priority.md

 Given the categories, here is a rough list of tasks we will be tackling.
 We welcome assistance with any of these tasks.
 We intend to work our way roughly down this list and so tasks later down the line will be tend to, in general, be worked on later.
 Some of these tasks are shorter in time and complexity and some are longer.
 We expect to add more items.

+* Building a reference topology to test all NOS
+* Anonymizing data
 * Topology as a first class property
     * draw a map for physical and logical layers, including routing protocols
     * neighbor discovery